andygrunwald/go-jira/README.md

 ![Go client library for Atlassian JIRA](./img/go-jira-compressed.png "Go client library for Atlassian JIRA.")

-The code structure of this package was inspired by [google/go-github](https://github.com/google/go-github).

 ## Features

 * Authentication (HTTP Basic, OAuth, Session Cookie)
 * Create and receive issues
-* Call every (not implemented) API endpoint of the JIRA
+* Call every API endpoint of the JIRA, even it is not directly implemented in this library

-> Attention: This package is not JIRA API complete (yet), but you can call every API endpoint you want.
+This package is not JIRA API complete (yet), but you can call every API endpoint you want.
 See ["Call a not implemented API endpoint"](#call-a-not-implemented-api-endpoint) how to do this.
-For all possible API endpoints have a look at [latest JIRA REST API documentation](https://docs.atlassian.com/jira/REST/latest/).
+For all possible API endpoints of JRIA have a look at [latest JIRA REST API documentation](https://docs.atlassian.com/jira/REST/latest/).

+## Compatible JIRA versions

+This package was tested against JIRA v6.3.4 and v7.1.2.

 ## Installation